Mazzy-Stars/lain_c2/readme.md

 ### lain

-Starting today, this framework is open source and can be used by anyone or organization.
-Currently, it supports platforms such as Windows linux、macos、Android。 The currently supported communication protocols are https \ http
+this framework is open source and can be used by anyone or organization.
+Currently, it supports platforms such as Windows linux、macos、Android。 The currently supported communication protocols are https \ http，any suggestions from anyone are welcome

 ### Features